Wadi Rum

 Several prehistoric civilizations left petroglyphs, rock inscriptions and ruins in Wadi Rum.
 Today it is a tourist attraction, offering guided tours, hiking and rock climbing.
 The Wadi Rum Protected Area has been a UNESCO World Heritage site since 2011.

-Name
+Toponym

 Wadi Rum or Wadi Ramm is believed to get its name from the early name of Iram of the Pillars (also called Irum (إرم)), a lost city mentioned in the Quran.